Asatsa/internship_repo1/Internship Report.md

 ### Introduction to bioinformatics
-This covered an array of important parts in bioinformatics.
+This covered an array of important concepts in bioinformatics.
 This includes principal rules or practices which are essential for good research practice in bioinformatics.
 #### Data Management
 Data management is an important part of bioinformatics to enable the principle of open science where which encourages FAIR bioinformatics. i.e Findable, Accessible, Interoperable and Reusable.
 Access to data enables collaborations and reproducibility
 ##### Databases